 The Logger tool starts recording when certain events, or "Triggers", occur, capturing both pre-trigger (data before the event) and post-trigger (data after the event) data.
-Each track consists of a header and the captured data.
+Each track consists of a header and captured data.
 The header contains information about the track's state, the number of samples recorded before and after the trigger, the sampling rate, the event that caused the trigger, and the timestamp of the event.

 The recorded data can be visualized in a graph for subsequent analysis, and the tool has the capacity to save up to four tracks.
 This feature is invaluable for monitoring device performance and planning maintenance activities.
+It is also used to visualize a graph of a Partial Stroke Test (PST).